-What Are Some of the Best Ways to Optimize Your Mobile Website’s Product Pages
+What Are Some of the Best Ways to Optimize Your Mobile Website’s Product Pages?

 - Use quality pictures, but of a smaller size so that they do not take time to load.
 Also, optimize the image dimensions to make those more mobile-friendly.

 - Provide product recommendations to help your mobile shoppers find relevant products.
 Since navigating a website is anyway slightly difficult on mobile than on desktop, several users actually like to see recommendations.

 - Add product features and benefits, but in a bulleted format that is easy to read on a mobile device.
 Majority of customers read product details before making a purchase decision and, hence, it is important to provide these even on your mobile website.